zibiax/nixfiles/README.md

 # Nixfiles

 The scope of this project is to create a portable config for NixOS, and MacOS.
-For my linux-laptop, desktop, server, and mac-laptop.
+For my laptop, desktop, server, and mac.

 ## Secrets with agenix